DavidONeill75101/level-4-project/ProjectAdmin/ProjectLogs/timelog.md

 ### 01 Oct 2021

-- _0.5 hour_ initialised repository and set up some useful directories
+- _2 hours_ initialised repository and set up some useful directories with templates for future files
 - _2 hours_ began reading and critiquing research papers gathered yesterday